Maritime Launch Services: Skyrora XL

 In September 2022, Maritime Launch Services signed a Letter of Intent with the UK-based company Skyrora to launch that company's Skyrora XL small class launch vehicle from Spaceport Nova Scotia.

 Barracuda

 In June 2025, Maritime Launch Services reached an agreement with the Dutch company T-Minus Engineering to perform two launches of that company's Barracuda hypersonic test platform from Spaceport Nova Scotia in October 2025.
-The Barracuda was first successful launched from Spaceport Nova Scotia on 20 November 2025, with another launch expected in 2026.
+The Barracuda was first successful launched from Spaceport Nova Scotia on 20 November 2025..
+On 5 January 2026, Steve Matier stated that Maritime Launch Services was planning to launch two more Barracuda rockets from Spaceport Nova Scotia in May or June 2026, with a fourth launch being planned for late 2026.
+In May 2026, Matier stated that these launches would occur in June and October.
+One Barracuda was successfully launched on 10 June 2026, with the second launched scrubbed to a later date.

 Aurora-8

 In August 2025, Maritime Launch Services reached an agreement with the Quebec-based firm Reaction Dynamics (RDX) to launch that company's Aurora-8 small-class orbital launch vehicle from Spaceport Nova Scotia no earlier than 2028.

+HANBIT

+In March 2026, Maritime Launch Services signed a Letter of Intent with the South Korea-based Innospace to evaluate hosting that company's HANBIT launch system from Spaceport Nova Scotia, with a deadline of December 2026 to finalize an agreement.

+Spectrum

+In May 2026, Maritime Launch Services signed a Letter of Intent with the German-based Isar Aerospace to bring together Isar Aerospace's Spectrum orbital launch system and Spaceport Nova Scotia.
+In July 2026, Maritime Launch Services reached an agreement with Isar Aerospace for a dedicated launch complex to perform orbital launches beginning in 2028.